 Currently there are 538 electors that form the Electoral College.
-During the Electoral College debates, ecided that each state would receive the same number of electors as members of Congress.
-Later, three extra electors were added to represent the people of the (“What…”).
+During the Electoral College debates, the Founding Fathers decided that each state would receive the same number of electors as members of Congress.
+Later, three extra electors were added to represent the people of the District of Columbia (“What…”).
 This allows states with larger populations, like California and Texas, to have a larger number of electors than states with smaller populations, like Rhode Island and Vermont.
 The number of electors could change every ten years following the census.
-Since the number of representatives in the House of Representatives is proportional to state population size recorded by the U.S. ensus, number of electors could increase or decrease depending on the increasing or decreasing per state.
+Since the number of representatives in the House of Representatives is proportional to state population size recorded by the U.S. Census, the number of electors could increase or decrease depending on the number of representatives increasing or decreasing per state.
 It is unlikely that this will change drastically every ten years, but in swing states like Ohio and Florida, having more electors could change the results of an election.

 Safe states can also come into play with determining elections if they were to flip to another party.
-Safe states consistently voted for the same party for the previous five elections. tates like Tennessee will likely remain a voting state for the near present and have voted in the majority of presidential elections.
+Safe states consistently voted for the same party for the previous five elections.
+For example, states like Tennessee will likely remain a Republican voting state for the near present and have voted Republican in the majority of presidential elections.
 If Tennessee and other safe states were to flip and become a battleground state or safe state for the opposing party, they could impact the election and change campaign strategies.
 The possibly of a state with a large number of electoral votes potentially swinging a presidential election represents the undemocratic nature of the Electoral College.
 A presidential election should not be determined by one or two states, but instead by the vote of each citizen.

 How Votes Are Determined